Bunzilla/ToS-Addons/README.md

 So in the image above, I have only 1 item in the market, and it already expired so I can retrieve it.
 I also have 90k in sales to receive, but only 10k of that can be retrieved right now.

-## vwFarmed

-In the /farmed command, the xpjob info was missing #11 .
-That's solved now.

 ## cwToLearn
 [depends on cwAPI]